wavefrontHQ/docs/pages/doc/alerts_notifications.md

 Chart images are automatically included in notifications for:
 * Simple alert targets (email addresses and PagerDuty keys that are added directly in the alert's target list).
 * [Custom alert targets](webhooks_alert_notification.html) for PagerDuty notifications.
-* (Version 2018-26.x and later) Predefined templates for custom HTML email targets and for Slack targets.
+* Predefined templates for custom HTML email targets and for Slack targets.

 You can optionally include chart images in notifications for [custom alert targets](webhooks_alert_notification.html) for other messaging platforms.

 {% include note.html content="If you created a custom alert target before 2018-26.x and you want to include chart images in notifications to that target, you must edit the alert target's template.
 See [Adding Chart Images to Older Custom Alert Targets](alert_target_customizing.html#adding-chart-images-to-older-custom-alert-targets) for sample setup instructions for updating an email alert target." %}

+If you want to exclude chart images:
-(Version 2018-26.x and later) You exclude chart images from notifications to custom HTML email or Slack targets by removing the corresponding variable from their templates.
-You cannot remove chart images from custom PagerDuty alert targets.
+* Remove the corresponding variable from the templates for custom HTML email or Slack targets.
+*  You cannot remove chart images for custom PagerDuty alert targets.

 ## Interactive Charts Linked by Alert Notifications